-Climate is defined as the various atmospheric conditions which include rainfall, temperature, wind, humidity and other meteorological elements etc., in a region over a long period of time.
+Climate is defined as the various atmospheric conditions which include rainfall, temperature, wind, humidity and other meteorological elements, etc. in a region over a long period.
 Climate of earth can be determined by atmosphere, altitude of a location.
-Climate can be affected due to various factors which include human activities like burning fossil fuel, cutting down forest, local land features like mountains etc. climate change is one of the biggest problems facing the human beings.
-Due to changes in climatic conditions the earth temperature is increasing day to day which causes global warming, depletion of ozone layer.
-Air pollution is also one of the major causes of climatically change which can be controlled by taking some measures like using proper filters or collectors or electrostatic precipitators to control particulate matter, usage of vehicles should be reduced, usage of raw materials in industries which cause less pollution should be used.
+Climate can be affected due to various factors which include human activities like burning fossil fuel, cutting down forest, local land features like mountains, etc. Climate change is one of the biggest problems facing the human beings.
+Due to changes in climatic conditions the earth’s temperature is increasing day to day which causes global warming, depletion of the ozone layer.
+Air pollution is also one of the major causes of climatically change which can be controlled by taking some measures like using proper filters or collectors or electrostatic precipitators to control particulate matter, reducing vehicle usage, increasing the usage of raw materials in industries that cause less pollution.

 Weather can be defined as the atmosphere at a given time and place, with respect to variables such as wind, moisture, storms, snow, temperature, barometric pressure.
-Weather on earth occurs in the lower atmosphere and in the troposphere.
-Weather describes the daily conditions or several days which can be less than two weeks.
-Changes in the weather can be caused due to differences in energy from the sun to earth so; the weather of the earth is different from one place to other.
-The various angles of sunlight intersects the earth so different parts of the earth are heated to different extents which causes temperature differences, leads to global wind.
+Weather on earth occurs in the lower atmosphere and the troposphere.
+Weather describes the daily conditions or several days that can be less than two weeks.
+Changes in the weather can be caused due to differences in energy from the sun to the earth.
+So, the weather of the earth is different from one place to other.
+Various angles of sunlight intersect the earth.
+Consequently, different parts of the earth are heated to different extents which cause temperature differences, leads to global wind.
 Weather forecast is based on climate studies.

 What is the difference between Climate and Weather?

 • Climate is the pattern of weather that the region experiences over a long period.
 Weather changes from time to time or even moment to moment.